Procedure to invest in the NPS under ICICI Bank

 - Regulation of the scheme: The regulation of the scheme is handled by the PFRDA.
 Under PFRDA, all investment norms are transparent, and provide regular monitoring and performance reviews of the fund managers.

-Types of National Pension System Accounts
+Working of ICICI National Pension System

 - What is the process of paying the contributions of the National Pension System for a year online?